 56. Enjoy scenic views of Mooloolaba on a seafood lunch cruise with Coastal Cruises Mooloolaba.

 57. Get your retail therapy fix with this ultimate shopping guide to the Sunny Coast.

-59. Spend a lazy Sunday listening to live jazz and sipping on sangria at The Piano Bar in Maroochydore.
+59. Spend a lazy Sunday afternoon listening to live jazz and sipping on sangria at The Piano Bar in Maroochydore.

 60. Browse the amazing collection of vintage and designer clothing and antiques at the Collective Haus in Yandina.

 61. Tuck into pizza and pasta with a view of Mooloolaba Esplanade and beach at Augello’s Ristorante & Pizzeria.